 We’re still adjusting to the utility bills at our new house.
 I budget $140 for gas and electric.
 Since gas is higher in the winter and electric is higher in the summer, I think it will even out to about this much per month.

-We went with Google Project Fi and are super happy with it so far.
-We paid for our phones up front and pay $78 per month for service.
-We’re extra careful not to use much data because we signed up for the limited data plan.
+We went with Google Project Fi and are happy with it so far.
+We paid for our phones up front and pay $60 per month for service for two on the pay-as-you-go data plan.
+We’re extra careful not to use much data.
 Since Austin has wifi at work and I’m always on wifi at home, it’s not too hard at all.

 Internet: $60